 This piece is dependent on a number of different software packages.
 It currently runs only Macintosh computers; it is optimised for a screen resolution of 1280x800 pixels.
-If you just want to play a preconfigured version of the piece all you will need is hyperboles.app which this documentation forms a part of.
+If you just want to play a preconfigured version of the piece all you will need is hyperboles.app or MaxMSP plus the patches and files which this documentation forms a part of.